aivaraleksiev/Sticky-notes.com/README.md

   If you want to start the project from Visual Studio you need to change the project properties: <br>
   Go to `Sticky-notes.com project->Properties->Configuration Properties->Debugging->CommandArguments`.<br>
   Add `--certDir "YourPath\Sticky-notes.com\server_src\certificates"`.

-## Testing
-- Manual testing using Postman and browser for now is sufficient.
+- Now you should be able to build and run the project.

 ## Project tracking
 [**Sticky-notes.com project**](https://github.com/aivaraleksiev/Sticky-notes.com/projects/1)

 ## Collaborators
-[Michael Stanin](https://github.com/michael-stanin) will help me with some of the decisions that I have to make during this initial pre-alpha phase.
+[Michael Stanin](https://github.com/michael-stanin) will help me with some of the decisions that I have to make during the server implementation.

 ## LICENSE
 BSD 4-clause License